yangzhao1230/newPCMDM/README.md

 Besides, you should download the folder `deps` in [TEACH](https://github.com/athn-nik/teach/tree/main/deps) to this project.

 ## Pre-trained weights
-We provide the pretrained models here: [pretrained models link](https://drive.google.com/drive/folders/1Lrj5FEt7bFFiv_VnfoDFoQgZzfF4X6RJ?usp=sharing).
+We provide the pretrained models here: [pretrained models](https://drive.google.com/drive/folders/1Lrj5FEt7bFFiv_VnfoDFoQgZzfF4X6RJ?usp=sharing).
 The 'pretrained.zip' file contains the pretrained model and training configurations used to report metrics in our paper, while 'MotionCLIP.zip' contains the model used for evaluation.
+You can put the pretrained model and training configuration file under `./save/pcmdm` and put the `MotipnClip.ckpt` under `./motionclip_save`.

 ## Running the code
 You can use the following three commands to obtain the results for the last three rows of the experimental results table in our paper: